Line of white rubber ducks with one yellow one out in front of the rest

 Outside of summer camps, cities like Chicago, New York, San Francisco, and Boston provide job opportunities for resident students.
 These cities partner with local and national companies to place students in internships for the summer, and students are often placed in positions based on specific interests.
 For example, if you’re planning to major in US History, you might be able to work at a nonprofit focused on historical preservation.

 Taking on one of these positions shows colleges you’re dedicated to your potential major outside of academics.
-If you’re not sure what programs are available to you locally, do a simple Google search for “high school internships,” talk to your guidance counselor, or ask your parents if their company provides these opportunities.
+If you’re not sure what programs are available to you locally, do a simple Google search for “high school internships,” talk to your school counselor, or ask your parents if their company provides these opportunities.

 Related: 5 Ways to Beef Up Your College Applications